commenthol/mi-element/README.md

 # mi-element

-Monorepo for m-element a lightweigt unopinionated alternative to write web components.
+Monorepo for m-element a lightweight un-opinionated alternative to write web components.

 # license

 MIT licensed